 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, FGV Holdings Berhad reported significant carbon emissions, totalling approximately 37,075,192,250 kg CO2e for Scope 1, 210,819,960 kg CO2e for Scope 2, and a staggering 18,684,551,920 kg CO2e for Scope 3 emissions.
+In 2024, FGV Holdings Berhad reported significant carbon emissions, totalling approximately 37,075,192,250 kg CO2e for Scope 1, 210,819,960 kg CO2e for Scope 2, and 18,684,551,920 kg CO2e for Scope 3 emissions.
 This data highlights the company's substantial carbon footprint across its operations.
-FGV Holdings has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 46.2% by 2030, using 2019 as the baseline year.
-Furthermore, the company has pledged to achieve a 90% reduction in absolute emissions across all scopes by 2050.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to the global climate agenda, including support for Malaysia's goal to reduce greenhouse gas emissions by 45% under the Paris Agreement.
-Additionally, FGV Holdings is dedicated to reaching net-zero emissions across its value chain by 2050.
-The company has also committed to no deforestation in its primary commodities by December 31, 2025, reinforcing its sustainability efforts.
-Overall, FGV Holdings's climate strategy demonstrates a proactive approach to addressing its carbon emissions and contributing to global climate action.
+FGV Holdings has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 greenhouse gas emissions by 46.2% by 2030 from a 2019 baseline.
+Additionally, the company targets a 90% reduction in absolute emissions across all scopes by 2050.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to the global climate agenda, including support for Malaysia's goal to reduce greenhouse gas emissions under the Paris Agreement by 45% by 2030.
+The company is also dedicated to achieving net-zero emissions across its value chain by 2050.
+This commitment encompasses all scopes of emissions, including significant reductions in Scope 3 emissions, which account for the majority of its carbon footprint.
+FGV Holdings has pledged to eliminate deforestation linked to its primary commodities by December 31, 2025, further reinforcing its sustainability efforts.
+Overall, FGV Holdings Berhad is actively working towards substantial emissions reductions and sustainability goals, demonstrating a proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents